mkhraijah/PowerModelsADA.jl/docs/src/tutorial.md

 using Ipopt
 ```

 Next, we need to upload a test case.
 We will use IEEE 14-bus system in `/test/data/` folder in MATPOWER format.
 The file can be loaded using `parse_file` from `PowerModels` package.
 The test system needs to be divided into multiple distinct areas.
 This can be checked by looking into `data["bus"][bus_id]["area"]`.
-If not, you can use `partition_system!` function to divide the system or load a csv file contains the buses and area of each bus.

 ```julia